 Ever since, her name has instilled fear in her opponents, as her aggressive playing style and absolute composure at the table have made her a force to be reckoned with.

-Kristen is married to Alex Foxen, widely considered one of the best tournament poker players in the world, and the private coaching she no doubt received from her spouse has made her an even fiercer opponent.
+Kristen is married to Alex Foxen, widely considered one of the best tournament poker players in the world, and the two have clearly pushed each other to compete at the highest level of the game.

 A regular in WSOP and PokerGO events, Foxen may not be the most decorated female poker player, but she is likely the toughest female player still actively playing, regularly taking on new challenges and continually evolving with the latest GTO strategies.